jasongrimes/fretboardfoundation/_chapters/020-chords/030-treble-string-triads.md

 See the [Appendix](appendix-diagrams) for a printable page of these diagrams.

 _Three-Note Voicings and Beyond_, by Randy Vincent [(Vincent, 2011)](references#vincent-2011),
-is an excellent resource about triad voicings (and much more).
+is an excellent source of information about triad voicings (and much more).